MatthewWid/Whirl/doc/documentation/constants.md

 Returns the constant string "`_DEFAULTCAMERA`".

-Primarily used in [viewport instantiation](../classes#viewport) to automatically set up a default [Camera](../classes#camera) object instead of providing an already created one.
+Used in [viewport instantiation](../classes/#parameters_6) to automatically set up a default [Camera](../classes#camera) object instead of providing an already created one.

 ```javascript
 MobSin.CAMERA
 ```

+The newly instantiated camera will automatically have the same position and dimensions as the viewport.